atimpone/aws-foundation-journey/0-common/1-tenets.md

 # 7. Focus on the 80% part of 80/20.

-Address the most common scnearios first.
+Address the most common scenarios first.

 # 8. Avoid temporary solutions and accrual of technical debt.